marceloboeira/prezzo/README.md

 #=> 47.3
 ```

-### Prezzo::Explainable
+### Explanations

-The `Prezzo::Explainable` module is an abstraction that provides a nice way of representing how the price was composed.
+Calculators have an `explain` method that provides a nice representation of how
+the price was composed.
+Note that this will trigger all calculations if they
+haven't yet run.

 e.g.: